Variable binding and substitution for (nameless) dummies: Introduction

 We denote by $A^* = ∑_{n ∈ ℕ} Aⁿ$ the set of finite sequences of elements of $A$, for any set $A$.
 In any category $𝐂$, we tend to write $[C,D]$ for the hom-set $𝐂(C,D)$ between any two objects $C$ and $D$.
-Finally, for any endofunctor $F$, $F\alg$ denotes the usual category of $F$-algebras and morphisms between them.
+Finally, for any endofunctor $F$, $F\alg$ denotes the usual category of $F$-algebras and morphisms between them, and $\mu F = \mu X. F(X)$ will be its least fixed point.
+Finally, $𝐂𝐀𝐓$ denotes the large category of locally small categories.